 Previously housed at Shell-Mex House, The Shell Heritage Art Collection moved to the world-famous National Motor Museum in Beaulieu in 1993.
-To celebrate this 25th anniversary and in keeping with the traditional commissioning process that Shell began almost 100 years ago, an emerging artist was selected to have their first professional commission and their work displayed in the National Motor Museum alongside some of Britain’s great 20th century artists.
+To celebrate this 25th anniversary in 2018 and in keeping with the traditional commissioning process that Shell began almost 100 years ago, an emerging artist was selected to have their first professional commission and their work displayed in the National Motor Museum alongside some of Britain’s great 20th century artists.

 The artist and commission

 Wimbledon College of Art MA Painting student Denise Harrison, was awarded the commission to produce the poster in the enduring Shell advertising theme of ‘Everywhere You Go – You Can be Sure of Shell’.

 The artist was selected by a judging panel from Shell Brands International, the National Motor Museum Trust and Lord Montagu of Beaulieu.
 In October the judges attended the launch of the painting and poster at the 2018 Beaulieu One Hundred annual dinner.
 One of the posters from the limited edition of twenty five lithograph prints, reproduced by Curwen Studio, was auctioned at the dinner to raise funds for the National Motor Museum Trust.